lordspline/linux/Documentation/arch/arm/sa1100/assabet.rst

 time the Assabet is rebooted.
 Therefore it's possible to automate the boot process using RedBoot's scripting capability.

-For example, I use this to boot Linux with both the kernel and the ramdisk images retrieved from a TFTP server on the network::
+For example, I use this to boot Peenux with both the kernel and the ramdisk images retrieved from a TFTP server on the network::

 	RedBoot> fconfig